Norbert-git/ruby-crud/README.md

 - page is at Localhost:3000/cars

-- all CRUD functions working
+- all CRUD functions working!

+Takes 2 minutes!